Home > Articles > Hidden Gems of Southern Idaho |

 Cottonwood Creek is just a few miles south of Twin Falls and is located on BLM land.
 From here you can head south and eventually access the northern part of South Hills.
 There are two staging areas that have plenty of parking, but there is no shade or water so come prepared.
 The trails start out as 4x4 roads but eventually get narrower as you enter the Sawtooth National Forest.

-Magic Valley MX is a new motocross track that is owned and operated by a private club.
+Magic Valley MX is a motocross track that is owned and operated by a private club.
 The park has one track that is watered during practice sessions, and has plenty of room for parking, spectator bleachers and vault toilets.
 Membership is not required but contact the club for current practice schedule.

 If you want to take a few days off from offroading and do some kayaking, hiking or bicycle riding, Southern Idaho is the perfect area.
 Just be aware if you are going to be doing any boating or kayaking, make sure you pick up the Idaho Invasive Species Fund Sticker for each vessel, which can be purchased online and at most local sporting goods stores throughout the state.